Experience Registration Status

 |Full access to all programs within the organization

-- Only see content or campaigns that are targeted to their assigned channels or drafts that are not yet targeted to any channels.
+- Only see campaigns created by others that are exclusively targeted to their assigned channel audience.

 - Only edit or archive posts or campaigns that are exclusively published to their assigned channels.
 For example, this means that Channel Contributors cannot edit items that are targeted to both their channel and an unassigned channel.

 - There are no restrictions regarding who created the content or campaigns.
 For example, if a Program Manager publishes content to a channel that a Channel Contributor can see, then the Channel Contributor could modify the content.